 All 5 key markers of facial masculinity scored

-The AI identifies 68 key points on your face — eyes, brows, nose, mouth corners, jawline, and chin — from a single photo.
+A computer-vision model locates 68 key points on your face — eyes, brows, nose, mouth corners, jawline, and chin — from a single photo.

 Every metric we measure is grounded in published research.
 Here's the key history.